-It's a well-known fact that the competition for jobs in planning and strategy is as fierce as ever.
-Lisa Gills took the opportunity to chat with Katherine Sheen, Senior Planner at Ogilvy Business, on how she transitioned from account handling to strategy, B2B marketing challenges and how her role is evolving.
+Competition for jobs in planning is as fierce as ever.
+Lisa Gills took the opportunity to chat with one of its shining lights, Katherine Sheen, Senior Planner at Ogilvy Business, about how she transitioned from account handling to strategy and what the future holds

 Q How did you make the move from account handling to planning?

 A I started out in the client services team of my agency, and I got tired of writing contact reports (just kidding!).
 After several years as an Account Manager and Account Director, and gaining lots of experience across clients and campaigns, I started concentrating more and more on bringing a strategic angle to what I was doing.
 I think it’s just the way my brain works.
 Clients responded really well and one day my agency decided I should be introduced in meetings as the Planner.
 The rest is history.

 Q How do you regard the planner’s role in an agency?